If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 ‘Legilimens,’ Snape hissed.

 A stabbing pain erupted in Harry’s temples.
 It’s a long way away.
 Just pain.
 He fed it into the void with everything else.
 No more real than I am.

 Snape flinched and gritted his teeth.
-A handful of images welled to the surface of the abyss, a flash of red light amidst tombstones, blood on the kitchen knife clutched in Harry’s small hand, a glimmer of silver in the window of the Great Hall.
+A handful of images welled to the surface of the abyss: a flash of red light amidst tombstones, blood on the kitchen knife clutched in Harry’s small hand, and a glimmer of silver in the window of the Great Hall.
 The emptiness swallowed them back in with a vengeance.

 ‘Bloody hell.’
 Snape broke the link and sagged over his desk.